 The Really Cool Collection was started in earnest in 2018 with the objective of building a legacy collection that transcends eras, techniques, and subject matter.
 The collection, of historic and contemporary works, oscillates between four primary aesthetic focuses: figurative abstraction, meditative repetition, fresh materiality, and (the women of) Abstract Expressionism.

 In the collection’s exploration of the realm of figurative abstraction, the work of Cecily Brown is an important inflection point.
 As one of the earliest acquisitions her visual language has informed the discovery and inclusion of works by Kyle Manning, Jo Messer, George Condo, and Katherine Bradford.
-Her practice, viewed in the context of Surrealists such as Salvador Dali or Joan Miró, explores the psychological nature of abstracted figures and the way their bodies (or their vestiges) interact with environments, real or imagined.
-This exploration follows through to the contemporary works of George Condo, Jo Messer and Katherine Bradford who question the inner world, dream world or memories of their figures.
-Also included is Aboudia, who examines the anxiety of interactions between people and their environments.
-Brown’s work, when viewed through the lens of Marc Chagall and Jean Dubuffet, who touch on Faux Naïf within the scope of Modernism, relates to artists such as Katherine Bernhardt, Shara Huges, Yoshitomo Nara, and Purvis Young.
-Finally, Brown’s work, considered self-referentially, with its emphasis on the line of the body and its convergence with the surrounding environment, serves to amplify the later works of Mira Dancy and Tunji Adeniyi-Jones.
+Her practice, viewed in the context of Surrealists such as Salvador Dali, Joan Miró and Max Ernst, explores the psychological nature of abstracted figures and the way their bodies (or their vestiges) interact with environments, real or imagined.
+This exploration follows through to the contemporary works of Ivy Haldeman, Mira Dancy and Tunji Adeniyi-Jones who question the inner world, dream world or memories of their figures.
+Brown’s work, when viewed through the lens of Marc Chagall and Jean Dubuffet, who touch on Faux Naïf within the scope of Modernism, relates to artists such as Katherine Bernhardt, Shara Hughes, Yoshitomo Nara, and Purvis Young.
+As the master of abstracted figures, a small Picasso is the gem in the crown and has inspired the discovery of Danielle Orchard, whose painting is reminiscent of Picasso’s famed muse, Dora Maar.

 The Really Cool Collection also includes many objects that explore the meditative nature of art, specifically pieces by Asian artists or of Asian-decent.
 A ceramic sculptural head by Yoshitomo Nara serves as a departure point to explore serenity, religious deities both as subject matter and as a meditative and reverent approach to artistic practice.
 Yayoi Kusama and Julia Chiang - doyennes of different eras - draw the viewer in with their hypnotic practice.
 Kusama’s repetitive yet intuitive approach often hinges on her preferred motif: the polka dot.
 Her aesthetic can appear almost scientific or biological, as if she is merely addressing repetition and abstraction that already exists in nature.
 Chiang’s work is at once highly exacting and also clearly handmade; openly announcing the presence of the artist.
 Meticulous in her approach, her works are often calm yet spark curiosity.
 She too explores nature or the biological, in her practice, specifically as it merges with abstraction.